Classic Exakta Cameras: Books and Web Links

 This is by far the most comprehensive resource in existence for an Exakta enthusiast, and the amount of work which went into gathering the information and presenting it must have been superhuman.
 Every Exakta enthusiast in the world should feel indebted to the authors for undertaking (and completing) this effort.
 I am.

-Second, the publishing.
+My only gripe is not about the book substance, but about the publishing style.
 A glued paperback of this size and weight will not last very long, especially if used often (and believe me, it will be!).
 Also, the offset printing technique applied uses newspaper-quality rastering of illustrations.
 A book like this deserves something better.
 I understand this was to keep the cost within limits, but I would gladly pay twice as much as the book actually cost (which was about $85 including shipping).

 by Richard Hummel, 1995 (in German); ISBN 3-930846-01-2 or 3-89506-127-1.